Trading on your mind?

 1. The Day Trader – Trades intraday (see “What is day trading above”).
 Positions are opened and closed within a day’s session and no positions are to be left open overnight.

 2. The Swing Trader – Trades over a few days or weeks.
-The goal are short to medium term gains by taking advantage of swings and ranges (usually between support and resistance levels).
+The goal is short-to-medium term gains by taking advantage of swings and ranges (usually between support and resistance levels).
 Technical analysis might not be enough, so a broader fundamental outlook is required for the bigger picture.

 3. The Technical Trader, trades based on technical analysis of price charts.
 Extensive use of chart patterns like head and shoulders, ascending/ descending triangles, as well as technical indicators from hundreds available to define a strategy.